swcarpentry/git-novice/episodes/02-setup.md

 ::::::::::::::::: callout

-When using the [Terminal](https://glosario.carpentries.org/en/#console), this steps is known as `git config` for `--global` option.
+When using the [Terminal](https://glosario.carpentries.org/en/#console), this step is known as `git config` with the `--global` option.
 In the next chapter we are going to interact with the Terminal!

 :::::::::::::::::::::::::